kevva/screenshot-stream/readme.md

 Type: `string`

-Apply custom JS to the webpage.
-Specify some JS or the path to a JS file.
+Apply custom JavaScript to the webpage.
+Specify some JavaScript or the path to a file.

 ##### hide